neha191091/neha191091.github.io/_projects/IAF_Dynamics.md

 ---

-Through this work, we propose the incorporation of Inverse Autoregressive Flows for in determining the state space (latents) in a dynamical system model.
+Through this work, we propose the incorporation of Inverse Autoregressive Flows for determining the state space (latents) in a dynamical system model.
 This reduces the number of samples that need to be obtained in order to approximate the posterior distribution (and thus the underlying states/latents for a set of observations and controls) from one per time step to one per sequence of observations.